Oisota/feed-reader-frontend/README.md

-Song Manager Frontend
+Feed Reader Frontend
 =====================
-This is the frontend code for the Song Manager API.
+Front-end app for the feed reader backend